NNastasya/igooana/README.md

 }
 ```

-What does `Api#Query` return?
-It's a `Igooana.Result` object, which has `Values` properties - an `IEnumerable<ExpandoObject`.
+What does `Api#Execute` return?
+It's a `Igooana.Result` object, which has `Values` properties - an `IEnumerable<dynamic>`.
-Using `dynamic` allows to have a collection of objects with all the properties you've queried with metrics and dimensions.
+Using `dynamic` allows you to have a collection of objects with all the properties you've queried with metrics and dimensions.

 Moreover, all properties have their respective CLR types, not strings Google Analytics returns.